-In Australia, BP collected and paid \$5.4 billion in taxes in 2016 and had an effective tax rate of 44%.
+In Australia, BP collected and paid \$6.4 billion in taxes in 2018.
 Further details are provided in this report.
-Furthermore, this report should be read in conjunction with "BP's Contribution to Australia" issued in December 2016.
+Furthermore, this report should be read in conjunction with "BP Australia Keep Advancing 2019" report.

 2. Our business activities

 BP delivers energy products and services to people around the world through two main operating segments - Upstream and Downstream.
 Through these operating segments, BP finds, develops and produces essential sources of energy and turns these sources into products that people need.